SENG330/course/assn3-bdd.md

         THEN my camera notifies Hub about the activity.

-# Scenario: User wants to access thermostat
+# Scenario D: User wants to access thermostat

 1. GIVEN a thermostat
       WHEN I click "Start" on the Client control